rome/tools/website/src/_includes/docs/linting.md

 Once an editor extension has been installed, the version of Rome in your project will be automatically found and used.
 As we improve Rome and add new functionality any changes will automatically work with your editor!

 We welcome contributions adding official extensions for other mainstream editors.
-See [contributing](/contributing) for more information.
-LSP communication is done by [`rome lsp` command](#rome-lsp).
+See [contributing](https://github.com/romefrontend/rome/blob/main/CONTRIBUTING.md) for more information.
+LSP communication is done by the [`rome lsp` command](#rome-lsp).